HomeBoss is a software project adapted from the AddressBook-Level3 project created by the SE-EDU initiative.

 There is currently a Customer stored with an ID of 1.
 And the current date is 2023-12-02.

-Expected: A new Delivery is added, with name Chocolate Cake
+Expected: A new Delivery is added, with name Chocolate Cake, Customer ID 1,

 and the address as the address of the Customer with an ID of 1.